-The loss carry back regime announced in the 2020/21 Federal Budget is aimed at supporting businesses by encouraging new investment.
+The loss carry-back regime announced in 2020/21 Federal Budget is aimed at supporting businesses by encouraging new investment.
 Your business must meet the eligibility criteria which is a turnover of under $5 billion for the relevant period.

 We referred to the ATO for specific details of this regime.
 The ATO advises that businesses that have paid income taxes in 2018/19, 2019/20 and 2020/21 can carry back losses made in 2019/20, 2020/21 and 2021/22.
 That means if perhaps your business is impacted by COVID-19 or other issues and you have losses in the relevant years, instead of having to wait to claim the tax offset against years ahead when you (hopefully) make a profit, you can offset the losses against previous profits in the years as stipulated.

-This allows eligible businesses to claim a refundable tax offset in the short-term rather than wait for longer term benefits.
+This allows eligible businesses to claim a refundable tax offset in the short term rather than wait for longer-term benefits.
 When coupled with the tax write-off benefits of IAWO and temporary full expensing, the losses made can be carried back for a cash refund on income tax.
-There is a limit based on liabilities and there are losses which are not eligible: capital losses, transfers between businesses in a group and others to consider.
+There is a limit based on liabilities and there are losses that are not eligible: capital losses, transfers between businesses in a group and others to consider.

 Impact on Equipment Acquisitions